 “Other”

 The ‘Other’ Category contains less frequent data and data used when there are no wells, intakes or treatment plants associated with a system.
-Some examples of less frequent locations are springs, reservoirs and infiltration zones.
-This class also contains the office addresses of systems as reported to SDWIS which are typically within a service area but are also known to be unreliable depending on the system.
-Office locations were geolocated
+Some examples of less frequent locations are springs, reservoirs and infiltration gallery.
+This class also contains the office addresses of systems as reported to SDWIS which are typically within a service area but are also known to be unreliable depending on the public water system.
+Office address locations were geolocated.

 Population Served